Use the Pediatric Dosing Calculator for fast, accurate dosing

 - Poor LV function

-Left ventricular function plays an important role in the rate at which DEFINITY® should be injected
+Left ventricular function plays an important role in the rate at which DEFINITY® should be injected2,3

 - Poor LV function or low heart rate may require a more rapid speed of injection to allow DEFINITY® to completely fill the entire LV